 The Australian Institute of Health and Welfare outlines information on injuries due to slips and falls, noting that while many injuries are preventable thousands of people each year are injured due to unintentional falls, many of which require hospitalisation.

 However you have suffered your injury, if you have been injured in a slip, trip or fall accident or suffered an injury in a public place that was not your fault you may be eligible to seek compensation.
+Our Brisbane no win no fee lawyers can check your rights for free and run claims with no upfront costs.

 Had a public place injury?
 Get free initial advice from our experts now.